 About the Department

 The Department of Biology is committed to the study of living organisms through teaching, research, and public service.
-The Department is staffed with nearly 20 faculty members representing various subject areas in biology and three permanent support staff personnel.
+The Department is staffed with 22 faculty members representing various subject areas in biology and three permanent support staff personnel.
 In addition, several research associates are supported with outside contracts and grants.
 Adjunct faculty members from state and federal agencies also teach courses in their areas of expertise.
 Approximately 500 undergraduate students and 20 graduate students are enrolled in programs within the Department.

 The Department of Biology offers several courses of study at both the undergraduate and graduate levels.
 Undergraduate students can choose among four concentrations in the Biology B.S. degree (Biology, Cellular and Molecular Biology, Environmental Biology, or Health Sciences) or three concentrations in Wildlife and Fisheries Science B.S. degree (Conservation Biology, Fisheries Science, or Wildlife Science).

 The Department also offers an M.S. degree in Biology and a Ph.D. in Environmental Sciences with a concentration in Biology.
 The coursework in these advanced degrees is variable and highly dependent upon the interests and career goals of individual students.